maxxiimo/the-front-end-manifesto/Mobile Foundation.md

 5. The [mobvious-rails][] gem allows you to "access detected device type easily from controllers and views."

 6. [Agent_orange][agent_orange] looks interesting.
-Although stable, it has its issues per the maintainers account.
+Although stable, it has its issues per the maintainers readme.

-7. [UserAgent][] is a Ruby library that parses and compares HTTP User Agents.
+7.  > [UserAgent][] is a Ruby library that parses and compares HTTP User Agents."

 9. [Browser][] is a gem that allows you to test for the browser being used including mobile browsers, and includes ActionController integration.